JNRowe/bleeter/doc/faq.rst

 which is even less useful than just being a passive reader.

 Patches for integration with the Ubuntu notification and indicator system probably won't be accepted unless other distributions decide to switch.
+Such changes are currently too invasive for their value.

 .. _capabilities testing: